 The amount of continuous education we engage in to keep knowledgeable about our fields, Robert studies and writes hours each week in true devotion to plants of this area.

 I tend to blend fields of study – whatever catches my current interest becomes fodder for blending – when I was interested in homes, I created room blends to illuminate the energy in each part of our living space, providing unique products to stores.
 Also, I have done product development with mystical plant lines through the years, some of which include: oils for the chakras, astrological essences, Tarot Scents, Color Scents, Essences of the Goddess, Totem Essences.

 What’s your take on what’s most important for people to understand about this whole field of oils and essences?

-We’re big believers in self healing and self sufficiency.
+We’re big believers in self-healing and self-sufficiency.
 Our take on the situation is that people often know what is out of balance and can fix it if they listen to their bodies and make the changes that they require for better well-being.
-People are wasting too much time ‘talking about’ stress, while being unwilling to make change and too little time making healthy choices that bring the stress down.
+People are wasting too much time ‘talking about’ stress while being unwilling to make a change and too little time making healthy choices that bring the stress down.
 Start to live what you know.
-Professional medical intervention can be life saving, but educating people to understand their bodies and rhythms, rather than putting all the power in someone else’s hands, pays off in terms of preventative health and personal empowerment.
-Most of us are out of rhythm with nature, we forget our bodies are programmed to heal themselves in many circumstances, if they get the right food, rest and balance.
+Professional medical intervention can be life-saving, but educating people to understand their bodies and rhythms, rather than putting all the power in someone else’s hands, pays off in terms of preventative health and personal empowerment.
+Most of us are out of rhythm with nature, we forget our bodies are programmed to heal themselves in many circumstances if they get the right food, rest, and balance.
 We know there is a divine intelligence in our human bodies and psyches that is able to repair, especially with day-to- day issues like stress, exhaustion, mild colds, flues etc.